 Spartan acts as the straight man, reacting to how restrictive things have become, and playing the fish out of water.
 He tries to fit in while still being an effective force against Phoenix.
 But given the restrictions, it is all but impossible for him to do his job without treading on toes.

 Yes, if you’re not putting it all together, the 1993 film Demolition Man somehow seems as if it predicted the surge of PC culture in 2019.
 The similarities are uncanny, with some moments almost seeming to be directly addressing social media, internet white knights, and social justice warriors.
-But lest we forget; you could not play bingo online in 1993 when the film was made, never mind create a Twitter account.
+But lest we forget; you could not play online bingo UK in 1993 when the film was made, never mind create a Twitter account.

 More Relevant As Years Go On